isomerpages/govtech-gobusiness-main/_browse-ipservices/IP-Search-and-Registration/IP-Watch.md

 #### Exy Intellectual Property

-Specialized in a wide range of different intellectual property, Exy IP is your go-to IP experts
+Specialized in a wide range of different intellectual property, Exy IP is your go-to IP experts.

 <ul>
 <li style='line-height: 27px; margin: 0px 0px !important'><b>No. of connections made on GoBusiness IP Grow:</b> 1 - 10</li>